firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

 1. **`REDCap API CDSI Dev Talk`**: (Read-only) This is the project for which you just filled your participation survey.
 Your response (including your secretphrase) and the responses from everyone else are all  stored in this project.
-This will be referred to as the `Master Project`.
+This will be referred to below as the `Master Project`.
 2. **`CDSI Challenge for $YOURNETID`**: A blank project that you will use to survey all the other challenge participants.
 Feel free to rename this project.
-This will be referred to as `Your Personal Project`.
+This will be referred to below as `Your Personal Project`.

 Your task which is due on **Tuesday January 12, 2016 at midnight** is to build a survey in Your Personal Project and send that survey to everyone whose name is